Updated: Sep 15

 Onions improve broccoli’s flavor, while crops like beets don’t mind broccoli’s tendency to hog calcium in the soil.

-Peppers and tomatoes prefer acidic soils, so they shouldn’t be planted in the same soil as broccoli, which prefers more neutral soils.
+Don't grow broccoli with: Peppers and tomatoes prefer acidic soils, so they shouldn’t be planted in the same soil as broccoli, which prefers more neutral soils.

-As well, strawberries and squash are heavy feeders like broccoli.
+Also, strawberries and squash are heavy feeders like broccoli.
 That means your soil can’t support both at the same time, and either one or both crops will end up struggling.

+Like other members of the brassica oleracea family (cabbage, broccoli, cauliflower, kale, Brussels sprouts, collard greens, and kohlrabi) they tend to be heavy feeders and happy play grounds for a few common pests.
 There are a number of issues, pests, and diseases that can potentially harm your broccoli plant.
 Not to worry – we’ve listed them below, as well as how to either avoid or fix the problem.

 BUTTONING: When broccoli plants produce their heads prematurely, so they’re not well-developed.